 About the Arcos Montee Sparkle Bracelet

-This design was created for the Beadsmith Inspiration Squad, so all the beads it uses are available from your local Beadsmith stockist.
 I wanted to make the most of the unusual thread path on the Montee beads to mix with the three-holed Arcos beads.
 If you know your beads, then you will know that Arcos and Minos come as a pairing.
-They were designed to work together, although of course both can be used on their own and mix well with other seed beads.
+They were designed to work together.
+Although both can be used on their own and mix well with other seed beads.
 In this case, I employed Superduos to add a different dimension to the work.
 The end result is a stylish bracelet in which the Arcos give a distinctive repetitive pattern and the Montees lend a little sparkle.